 Free nursery education

-The Early Education Fund ensures that children between the ages of three and five have access to good quality early years education.
-All children are entitled to 15 hours free nursery or pre-school provision a week, for at least 38 weeks a year.
-Working families may also be entitled to extended free childcare provision for up to 30 hours a week
+The Early Education Fund ensures that children between three and five can access good quality early years education.
+All children are entitled to 15 hours of free nursery or pre-school provision a week for at least 38 weeks a year.
+Working families may also be entitled to free childcare provision for up to 30 hours a week.